-The xray revealed following picture.
+The x-ray revealed the following picture.

 There was no history of any trauma.

-A diagnosis of long standing bilateral neck femur fracture with probable cause as childhood osteomalacia was made.
+A diagnosis of long-standing bilateral neck femur fracture with probable cause as childhood osteomalacia was made.

-Patient was managed on analgesics and local measures like hot fomentation.
+The patient was managed on analgesics and local measures like hot fomentation.